scribe-analytics/scribe-analytics/README.md

 ## Precog

-The Precog integration dumps all information into the [Precog analytics store](http://precog.com), where it can then be analyzed by [Labcoat](http://labcoat.precog.com) or other tools.
+The Precog integration dumps all information into the [Precog analytics store](http://precog.com), where it can then be analyzed by [Labcoat](http://labcoat.precog.com) or the Precog API.

     <script type="text/javascript" src="scribe-precog.js"></script>
     ...